lorenzwalthert/thesis-template-bookdown/README.md

 fork.Then, you will have one remote repository: origin, which refers to the fork.
 Add the upstream repo as an upstream remote so you can later rebase on it in case you need.
-We recommend using ssh over https, but if that’s too complicated with the RSA key, just use https, it willl do the job.
+We recommend using ssh over https, but if that’s too complicated with the RSA key, just use https, it will do the job.

 For everyone else: You can also simply download the repo.
 However, we